What Is Demand-Dial Routing?

 The user account must have the following settings:

 On the Dial-in tab, network access permission is set to either Allow access or Control access through NPS Network Policy.

 On the General or Account tab, User must change password at next logon is disabled and Password never expires is enabled.

 For a one-way initiated connection, configure static IP routes that are added to the routing table of the answering router when the demand-dial connection is made.

 The PPP link is established over either a physical medium or a tunnel medium.
-Physical media includes public switched telephone network (PSTN) and Integrated Services Digital Network (ISDN).
+Physical media includes PSTN and ISDN.
 Tunnel media includes Point-to-Point Tunneling Protocol (PPTP) and Layer Two Tunneling Protocol (L2TP).